danielneil/Shark/README.md

 # Contributing

 Shark has lots of moving parts, so feel free to cherry pick a component that interests you, and send me a pull request.

+# I am looking for a sponsor

+I am looking for a sponsor in order to continue work on this project, if you are interested, please contact me.